Middle Adulthood Developmental Psychology

 Most middle-aged individuals say that they are in meaningful intimate relationships, including those who have been married for several years.
 For those who divorce and remarry, many report satisfying intimacy although most report that remarriage brings a new set of challenges.

 And developmentalists have found that most people in this age group have less problems with their children and also better relationships with their own parents.

 What many consider a "crisis" might stem from a personality trait that makes coping with life's stresses difficult.
 Developmentalists study how personality affects people's lives, and try and identify the traits that lead to healthy or unhealthy behaviors and attitudes.

 If studying personality and how it affects behavior sounds intriguing, or if you find how people grow and change in their middle adulthood years fascinating, you should consider a career in developmental psychology.
 Academic careers that also include research usually require either a master's degree or PhD in psychology.
-Other positions for nonprofits usually require at least a master's degree.

 Also, learn more about the psychology career licensing processes and what the requirements for licensure are: Psychology Career Licensure.